-For the revised estimates, the District has assumed supply teaching costs of \$18.0 million, which is \$1.0 million more than budgeted.
+For the updated forecast, the District has assumed supply teaching costs of \$18.5 million, which is \$1.4 million more than budgeted.
 The increased cost reflects current experience and reporting.
 It is important to note that OTs are also used to staff vacant contract teaching positions, but that such costs are reported in the Instruction category.
+The limited requirement for occasional teaching staff since the start of the COVID-19 pandemic has lessened the overspending in this area.